 We are pleased to share that we have entered into a collaboration with the the Massachusetts Down Syndrome Congress (MDSC) which will allow for the expansion of Learning Program Boston to MDSC’s location in Burlington, MA!
 Registration is now closed for our 2020-2021 year but registration for LP Online™ is rolling and always open.
 Hosted by our affiliate-partner, Down Syndrome Foundation, (Orange County, CA).
 LP Online™ is an online learning community that complements our onsite Learning Program™ sessions.
 Please see below for more about Learning Program Boston and LP Online™.

 The Learning Program Boston (LPB) is an educational program committed to helping students with Down syndrome succeed.
 An affiliate-partner of the Learning Program™, a nationally-recognized model for parent-focused intervention developed by the Down Syndrome Foundation (Orange County, CA) this program is grounded on evidence-based approaches to teaching students with Down syndrome established by world-recognized leaders in cognitive research.
-Our program serves as a platform for sharing strategies, resources and activities to improve academic outcomes for students with Down syndrome, equipping families with the knowledge and tools to work effectively in both home and school settings.
+Our program serves as a platform for sharing instructional strategies, resources and activities to improve academic outcomes for students with Down syndrome, equipping families with the knowledge and tools to work effectively at home and at school.

 For families unable to attend our classes in Boston, please check here to find a Learning Program in your area.
-We currently have affiliate partners in over 20 locations nationally.
+We currently have affiliate partners in over 20 locations nationally and internationally.

 Interested in purchasing books and materials?
 Order Learning Program books & materials here.